mavendataguy/PDF_Reader_ScaleDP/docs/source/index.rst

-.. spark-pdf documentation master file
+.. scaledp documentation master file

-Spark-Pdf documentation
+ScaleDP documentation
 =======================

-Spark-Pdf is a library for processing documents using Apache Spark.
+ScaleDP is a library for processing documents using Apache Spark.

 It includes the following features: